 This graph shows the current efficiency of your home, taking into account both energy efficiency and fuel costs.
-The higher this rating, the lower your fuel bills are likely to be.
+The higher this rating, the lower your fuel bills of the improvement measures listed within your

-Your current rating is band D (68).
-The average rating for EPCs in Scotland is band D (61).
+Your current rating is band D (55).
+The average rating

-The potential rating shows the effect of undertaking all of the improvement measures listed within your recommendations report.
+The potential rating shows the effect of undertaking all